nicolasj92/industrial-ml-datasets/README.md

      year = {2021},
     }

+ Some additional datasets may be found here: [Link](https://github.com/makinarocks/awesome-industrial-machine-datasets)

 :heavy_check_mark: indicates a preset split between training and testing data.

 :globe_with_meridians: indicates, that the test set labels are hidden behind an evaluation server.